ember-learn/guides-source/guides/release/upgrading/editions.md

 - Arguments always refer to the original value that was passed in, so you don't have to track down confusing code in hooks or computed property definitions that modifies the value of the argument.
-- There is no confusing 2-way-databinding for arguments via the component class, data can only flow in one direction.
+- There is no confusing two-way data binding for arguments via the component class, data can only flow in one direction.

 ### Getting used to Glimmer Components